-I read “Between Silence and Light” by Louis Kahn, the Architect of the Salk insatiate in San Diego.
-It inspired some thoughts; as a good book should.
+I recently read “Between Silence and Light” by Louis Kahn, the architect of the Salk Institute in San Diego.
+It inspired some thoughts, as a good book should.

-I kept thinking on what I would really like to be doing as an architect in my 60’s.
-As with Louis I believe there is a heart to every site and building.
-If not, then how does the space deal with humanity?
-Architecture as an art is compared to music.
+I kept thinking on what I would really like to be doing now, as an architect in my 60s.
+Like Kahn, I believe there is a heart to every site and building.
+If there isn’t, then how can the design deal with humanity?
 Enhancing civilization and the human experience is what real architecture is about.
-I do accept the fact that most buildings are not real architecture.
-Mot building, about 80%, does not have an architect working on them.
-Those are developer based and seldom have the human experience as part of their program.
-As Louis noted, it is ok for architects to work on only 5% of the built environment.
-That leaves a lot of opportunity to create great built environment experiences.
+This remains true even as the architect works to digest and achieve the client’s goals.
+It may sound like a lofty goal but it is achievable.
+That said, I do accept the fact that most buildings are not real architecture.
+About 80% of buildings are developer based and do not involve an architect, so the human experience is seldom part of their program.
+As Kahn noted, it is OK for architects to work on only 5% of the built environment.
+That still gives us a lot of opportunity to create great built-environment experiences.

-There is a “natural order to the design process”, which involves the integration of many issues.
-As Kahn said “This progressions is body, mind, society, and spirit, the attributes of the whole human being.
-A great building must serve each of these well and be a means for the integrating them”.
+As Kahn said, “This progression is body, mind, society, and spirit, the attributes of the whole human being.
+A great building must serve each of these well and be a means for the integrating them.”
 Love the spaces you live and work in.
 Enjoy light and dark, low and high, the opening and closing of space, material, texture, color.
 Designed spaces should allow for flexibility in the changing world.
 Does the space work to enhance your individual humanity and assist in the efficiency of your activities?
-Efficiency gives you freedom.
-Freedom is the number one aspiration for humanity, life, safety, and welfare are the covenants for architects to follow.
-Each one represents issues around humanity!
+(Efficiency gives you freedom!)
+To create a space that facilitates humanity as a whole, and the safety and welfare of individuals—this is a covenant for architects to honor.